sourav1547/cs598ftd/avss/README.md

 ```

 ## Asynchronous Verifiable Secret Sharing (AVSS)
 An AVSS protocol consists of two phases: Sharing and Reconstruction.
-A dealer `D` shares a secret `s` during the sharing phase using the `Share(s)` protocol.
+A dealer `D` shares a secret `s` during the sharing phase using the `Share()` protocol.
 During the reconstruction phase, nodes use `Rec(.)` to recover the secret.
 We say that `(Share(), Rec())` is a `t`-resilient AVSS protocol if the following properties hold with high probability against an adversary controlling up to `t` nodes:
 %

 - **Termination**: